larasouzabr/larasouzabr/README.md

-<h1 align="center">Hi!
-I'm Lara Souza :) </h1>
+## Hi!
+I'm Lara Souza :)

 - I'm a 18-year-old brazilian currently studying Software Engineering at Federal University of Ceará
 - Amazed by travelling and discover new places!
 - I'm also veggie🌱